-The depreciation methods estimated useful lives and residual values are reviewed, and adjusted as appropriate, at each reporting date as a change in estimates.
+The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each reporting date, as a change in estimates.
 The effects of any revision are recognised in profit and loss when the changes arise.